saiscn/QO2Mol/README.md

 Then run the data processing script.
 This should take a relatively long time (depending on Machine hardware specifications).
 > sh process_data.sh

+Take a cup of coffee☕️.
+This could take tens of minutes.

 # Usage demo

+Make sure current work directory is under the repository root
+>pwd

 We provide a usage demo that simply requires running the script
 >sh scripts\dimenetpp\qm_benchmark\tr_baseline_e.sh

 # License